varungodbole/llm-evals-workshop/README.md

 3. Run `npx promptfoo@latest eval --config hello_world.yaml` to test that the default eval setup is working on your machine.
 This will run a simple eval that tests a model's ability to generate tweets about different topics.

-4. Run `npx promptfoo@latest view` to cause promptfoo to create start an HTTP server so that you can view the side-by-side results in a nice UI in the browser.
+4. Run `npx promptfoo@latest view` to cause promptfoo to start an HTTP server so that you can view the side-by-side results in a nice UI in the browser.

 ## Misc thoughts about hello_world.yaml